PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab13_Risk-Assessment_of_Disruptive_Technologies.md

 **Open your worklog and plan your day informed by the stand-up and today's schedule**

-## 1) Q & A
+### Q & A
-We start by briefly reflecting on what we learned about interaction and inferace design.
+We start by briefly reflecting on what we learned yesterday.
 Do you have any questions?
 Now is the time to ask them!

-## 2) High-level Design Review
+## 2) High-level Design Peer Review
-**Open your HCAI Design Document.**
+**Open your HCAI Design Document**, and create a header called 'High-level Design Peer Review' followed by a numeric list to record the following excercise:

 Discuss your designs with your peers and collect their feedback.
 Create a notes section in your design document and note down any relevant feedback for or against any of your problems or solutions (and elements thereof).
 Take turns and go through the following steps:
 1. explain your problems;